How Content Marketing Can Invigorate Your Employer Brand

 Are you making the most of your online talent communities?
 Do you wish you were better at communicating with them but not sure how to start?

-In this 2017-race for top talent, organisations must stop taking their talent communities for granted and start building strong, meaningful relationships with them so when the time comes – they’re ripe for the picking.
+In the race for top talent, organisations must stop taking their talent communities for granted and start building strong, meaningful relationships with them so when the time comes – they’re ripe for the picking.

 This week I continue my blog series on the value of content marketing for your business, and explore how it will boost your employer brand within your talent communities.

 It’s about an 8-minute read – but obviously, totes worth it 😉